 Build Up: This is another sort of set up moment, because it prepares the character for the “Midpoint,” which, while not the climax, significantly shifts a character’s goals, or point of view of the world.
 In the context of THG, Katniss and Rue team up for a time.
 Katniss becomes very protective of her because of how much Rue reminds her of her sister.

 Reversal: This is the explanation of how the character has changed as a result of the Midpoint.
-Rue’s death causes Katniss’s goal to shatter, and it is the guilt she feels at not being able to protect her that leads to her refusal to be a pawn to the GameMakers.
+Rue’s death causes Katniss’s goal to shatter, and it is the guilt she feels at not being able to protect her that leads to her refuse to be a pawn to the GameMakers.

 Act 2: Block 3 (Resolution):